 The single wire interface allows unidirectional operation (for parameter setting only), or bi-directional operation for full control and diagnostics.
 It can be driven by any standard microcontroller UART or even by bit banging in software.
 Baud rates from 9600 Baud to 500k Baud or even higher (when using an external clock) may be used.
-No baud rate configuration is required, as the TMC22xx automatically adapts to the masters' baud rate.
-The frame format is identical to the intelligent TRINAMIC controller & driver ICs TMC5130 and TMC5072.
+No baud rate configuration is required, as the TMC2209 automatically adapts to the masters' baud rate.
+The frame format is identical to the intelligent TRINAMIC controller & driver ICs TMC5130, TMC516x and TMC5072.
 A CRC checksum allows data transmission over longer distance.
 For fixed initialization sequences, store the data including CRC into the $\mu$ C, thus consuming only a few 100 bytes of code for a full initialization.
 CRC may be ignored during read access, if not desired.
 This makes CRC use an optional feature!
-The IC has a fixed address.
-Multiple drivers can be programmed in parallel by tying together all interface pins, in case no read access is required.
+The IC supports four address settings to access up to four ICs on a single bus.
+Even more drivers can be programmed in parallel by tying together all interface pins, in case no read access is required.
 An optional addressing can be provided by analog multiplexers, like 74HC4066.

-From a software point of view the TMC22xx is a peripheral with a number of control and status registers.
+From a software point of view the TMC2209 is a peripheral with a number of control and status registers.
 Most of them can either be written only or are read only.
 Some of the registers allow both, read and write access.
-In case read-modify-write access is desired for a write only register, a shadow register can be realized in master software.
+In case read-modify-write access is desired for a write only register, realize a shadow register in master software.